 Once the seller accepts your offer, and your mortgage application is approved, the countdown to closing on your home begins.
 Closing on a home is sometimes referred to as settlement, and basically it’s the point in which the title to the property is transferred to the buyer, and the mortgage is given to the lender by the borrower.

 You’ll need to select a settlement agent to prepare the documents for closing; an experienced real estate attorney.
 We at Cavallo & Cavallo represent both sellers and buyers and are also settlement agents for most major lenders.

 This is the day you’ve been waiting for; the property will be officially transferred to your name, and you’ll get the keys to your new home.
 You will most likely perform a final walkthrough of the property before this day, just to make sure everything is in order.
 Closing will usually occur in your attorney’s office or the office of the lender’s attorney.
 You will sign a number of documents and pay the agreed upon price for the home, and your lawyer will have a closing statement, breaking down all the costs and fees associated with the transaction.
 Once you have signed the necessary documents, the money is transferred, and you receive the keys to your new home.

 Contact Our Experienced Real Estate Attorneys

 When selling your home or purchasing a new one, every detail is important.
 At Cavallo & Cavallo, our experienced New York real estate attorneys can help guide you through every step of the selling and buying process.
-With offices in the Bronx and New Rochelle, we handle all sales and purchases in all 5 Boroughs of New York City as well as all of lower Westchester County.
+With offices in the Bronx and Westchester, we handle all sales and purchases in all 5 Boroughs of New York City as well as all of lower Westchester County.